Perspective on Moreau-Yosida Regularization in Density-Functional Theory: Introduction

 It has been more than 10 years since Moreau--Yosida (MY) regularization was introduced into density-functional theory (DFT)~\cite{Kvaal2014}, and it has arguably turned out to be an unexpectedly fruitful extension.
 First introduced as a conceptual tool to fix differentiability issues of the exact functional and to make the exchange--correlation potential mathematically well defined, it was later realized that it can be seen as the theoretical basis of density--potential inversion techniques.
 In order to connect it to existing methods, like the Zhao--Morrison--Parr inversion scheme~\cite{Zhao1994}, the topology of the density and potential spaces needed to be adjusted in a way that is critically different from the standard setting of DFT introduced by \citet{Lieb1983} based on Lebesgue spaces $L^p$.
 This recent realization~\cite{Penz2023-MY-ZMP} marked an important shift of perspective, since it became apparent that the topology of those spaces can entail physical meaning.
 More concretely, the duality map that canonically connects the density space and the potential space as its dual, is just the Poisson equation of electrostatics if the spaces are chosen as special Sobolev spaces.
 In this way, new physical meaning and connections to classical fields enter the theory and need to be interpreted accordingly.
 At this stage of development, many exciting routes can be taken, be it about the precise choice of topology, the extension of the spaces to include vector potentials, or the utilization of the regularized theory for computational purposes.

 This perspective article aims at showing the current state of the field as well as mapping out several directions for continued research that we deem promising.
 We believe that, as the theory matures, it can establish itself as a mathematically rigorous but also computationally useful extension of DFT.
 Ideally, this means offering new and enhanced approximations for electronic-structure calculations, while also covering a wider range of physical phenomena.
-These and many more instances of MY regularization in DFT are discussed in this perspective article, where we also make the relevant connections to the literature.
+A main result of this work (discussed in Section~\ref{sec:formalDFT}) is that the necessary function-space framework for MY regularization can be combined with the usual potential space of quantum mechanics only if the setting is such that it always guarantees existence of a ground state.
+Another interesting finding, laid out in Section~\ref{sec:MY-mixing}, is the possible connection of the topology to physics, in that the norm of the density and potential spaces exactly gives their energy content and that they are connected via the Poisson equation.
+These and many more insights into MY regularization applied to DFT are discussed in this perspective article, where we also make the relevant connections to the literature.